cyberconcepts/cybertools/wiki/README.txt

 We create a wiki manager with one wiki that in turn contains a simple start page.
-We also set the ``linkManager`` configuration option explicitly to make sure the btree-based tracking link manager will be used.
+We also set the ``linkManager`` configuration option explicitly to make sure the correct link manager will be used.

   >>> manager = WikiManager()

-  >>> linkManagerName = 'tracking'
+  >>> linkManagerName = 'cybertools.link'
   >>> manager.setConfig('linkManager', linkManagerName)
   >>> wiki = manager.addWiki(Wiki('demo_wiki'))
   >>> startPage = wiki.createPage('start_page')